edgelesssys/contrast/README.md

 ### Set Manifest

-Attest the coordinator and set the manifest.
-After this step, the coordinator should start issuing TLS certs to the workloads, which should now leave the initialization phase.
+Attest the Coordinator and set the manifest:

 ```sh
 ./nunki set -c localhost:1313 -m manifest.json
 ```

+After this step, the Coordinator will start issuing TLS certs to the workloads.
+The init container will fetch a certificate for the workload and the workload is started.

 ### Verify the Coordinator

-An end user can verify the Nunki deployment without an explicit list of resources by calling the coordinator's verification RPC over attested TLS.
-After successful validation, the output directory `verify/` will be populated with the TLS root certificates for the configured manifest.
+An end user (data owner) can verify the Nunki deployment using the `verify` command.

 ```sh
 ./nunki verify -c localhost:1313 -o ./verify
 ```

+The CLI will attest the Coordinator using embedded reference values.
+The CLI will write the service mesh root certificate and the history of manifests into the `verify/` directory.
+In addition, the policies referenced in the manifest are also written to the directory.

 ### Communicate with Workloads

-Connect to the workloads using the coordinator's mesh root as a trusted CA certificate.
+Connect to the workloads using the Coordinator's mesh root as a trusted CA certificate.
 For example, with `curl`:

 ```sh